centrahq/api-documentation/source/reference/stable/order-api/create-shipment.md

    :api_key: true
 ```

-This will create a shipment and per default try to capture from the payment provider, shipment will not be created if the capture fails.
+This call will create a shipment and per default try to capture from the payment provider, shipment will not be created if the capture fails.
+If there's an unshipped shipment (identical on the product selection you want to ship) already created on the order this call will return the same shipment.
+You can use `createAlways: true` to bypass this safety behaviour.

 ```eval_rst
 .. warning:: You have the ability to turn off capture to make it possible to edit the shipment after it has been created.
 However, if you explicitly turn off capture using ``"capture": false``, we will not capture the money for the order automatically, and the :ref:`order-api-complete-shipment` call MUST be made and verified that it was successful until you can ship any products.